giocomai/zoteror/README.md

 #> 22           extra                     Extra
 ```

-Zotero does not store data in a tabular format, so some transformation
+Internally, Zotero does not store data in a tabular format, so some
-will be necessary.
+transformation will be necessary.

 For example, if we have data in this format: